pingcap/community/votes/0631-xuanyu66-as-bigdata-reviewer.md

 ## Proposal

-[@xuanyu66](https://github.com/xuanyu66) has been working on `pingcap/tidb` for several months, he has developed the Pub/Sub mode and provided several high-quality reviews for the feature TopSQL.
+[@xuanyu66](https://github.com/xuanyu66) has been working on `pingcap/tispark` for several months, he has developed the authentication and authorization feature and fixed the compatibility with Scala-2.11.
 The details of his contributions are listed as follow:

 * [Authored pull requests](https://github.com/pingcap/tispark/commits?author=xuanyu66)
 * [Reviewed pull requests](https://github.com/pingcap/tispark/pulls?q=is%3Apr+reviewed-by%3Axuanyu66)